Loch Ness Activities

 Loch Ness Boat Activities

-No trip to this part of the world would be complete without a boat trip on the Loch.
 Containing more freshwater than all of the lakes and Rivers in England and Wales combined, Loch Ness is an impressive 23 miles long and at over 700 feet deep, is deeper than the North Sea.
 There are wonderful views of the surrounding countryside from wherever you are on the water.
 You can enjoy the tranquillity, history, and wildlife that is on display around you.

-Cruise Loch Ness
+Loch Ness Cruise Boat

-Loch Ness Cruises
+Loch Ness cruises

 If more of an adrenaline-fuelled experience is more your style, you can speed along the loch with the wind (and possibly rain) in your hair on a rib adventure.
-Both Beastie Boats and Cruise Loch Ness offer this type of high speed, blood pumping trip.

 Loch Ness Canoeing and Kayaking